marijnh/Eloquent-JavaScript/02_program_structure.md

 counter = counter + 1;
 ```

-JavaScript provides a shortcut for this.
+JavaScript provides a shortcut for this:

 ```{test: no}
 counter += 1;